 |

-| Priority parking when you're the only one at Embark |
+| Priority parking when you're the only racer at Embark |

-At the same time, Lisa was on her own adventure trying to find the middle-of-nowhere checkpoint.
+At the same time, Lisa was on her own adventure trying to find the middle-of-nowhere Embark checkpoint.
 I was happy she was making her way to find me, because I was not sure I could continue.
 Note for anybody looking for the Embark checkpoint: Google Maps will get you lost!

 After the chills woke me from my nap, I found the wipes were no longer frozen, so I walked up to the porta-potty to see if I could get some relief.